-I love to make fruit salsa and take it to a get-together, cookout or Labor Day bash.
+I love to make fruit salsa and take it to a get-together, cookout or holiday bash.
 It’s simple, quick, and I can utilize all of the “almost too ripe” fruit in my fruit basket.
 Recently, I decided to try something new and add cream cheese.
 Holy Moly!
 I don’t know why it took me so long to put the two together!

 You can even color coordinate the salsa to match your event!
 Does that make me OCD?
 I don’t care, I call it Intentional eating!
-I intentionally made this creamy fruit salsa patriotic by using red, white, and blue fruits and vegetables, but you can make yours red and green for Christmas, all green for St. Paddy’s day, you get the gist.
+I intentionally made this creamy fruit salsa varied by using red, white, yellow, green and blue fruits and vegetables, but you can make yours red and green for Christmas, all green for St. Paddy’s day, you get the gist.
 Use the fruits that are the colors that you are looking for, i.e. Fourth of July = blueberries, purple grapes, black plums, blackberries, strawberries, raspberries, apples, cherries, red peppers, etc.

 Use what you have on hand and it will be delicious!
 You almost can’t go wrong, so get creative!

-2 kiwi, peeled & diced
+- 2 kiwi, peeled and diced

-1 cup blueberries, chopped
+- 1 cup blueberries

-Creamy Fruit Salsa Directions:
+Creamy Fruit Salsa Tips –

 If you prefer a runny salsa, then mix with 1 Tbsp of sugar instead of the jam.
 It will help the fruit to release their juices and also sweeten it.

 If you are watching your caloric intake, omit the cream cheese and just enjoy the fruit!
-BTW, if you love fruit, you will love the blueberries in these these Oh-So-Yummy Blueberry Muffins! #intentionallyeat!
+BTW, if you love fruit, you will love the blueberries in these these Oh-So-Yummy Blueberry Muffins!